 Rice is a weakness for any bong and we’re not ashamed of it.
 So, in an Italian meal also, I opted for the Risotto, which was closest to rice. cooked with duck liver and mushrooms and finished with truffle salsa, it was heaven.
 A dish with Fatty Duck Liver is rare to find in the city and loved this dish.
 Chef Sumeet Pryadarshi, with the consultation of Karen and Sylvia, had worked wonders.
 Again Debjani (with a square face) sacrificed some of her Fettuccine.
 But, after the Risotto, it didn’t stand a chance.

 The menu was designed for the bongs – I thought and my guess came into reality when the next dish was served.
 It was the Norwegian Salmon.
 Now, I always have a fancy for this thing (and a lot of other things though…..) and when the knife is passed through it, I feel a primal pleasure.
 The dish looked great and was a treat for the taste buds…

 For dessert, a Pannacotta was served and the truffle honey was used subtly here, to give it a different finish.

-The festival is on in La Cucina over dinner till 28th February on a-la-carte basis- so, halla bol !!!
+The festival is on in La Cucina over dinner till 28th February on the a-la-carte basis- so, Halla bol !!!